Contact the Laser Safety Officer, Natalie Lonsberry, at 988-2867.

 LASER is an acronym for Light Amplification by Stimulated Emission of Radiation.
-The word radiation in this sense refers to energy transfer; lasers are a form of non-ionizing radiation which is not included in the University’s Radiation Safety Program.
+The word radiation in this sense refers to energy transfer; lasers are a form of non-ionizing radiation.

-various health and safety hazards including burns to eyes and skin.
-A laser classification scheme has been developed to describe the capability of a laser or laser system to produce injury to personnel.
+Lasers can present various health and safety hazards including burns to eyes and skin.
+A laser classification scheme has been developed to describe the capability of a laser or laser system to produce injury.
 Various control measures (facility design, work practices, training, personal protective equipment) are required depending on the type of laser.
 All Class IIIb and IV lasers/laser systems must be registered with the OEHS Laser Safety Officer.

 Tulane University, New Orleans, LA 70118 504-865-5000 email@example.com